FrankVerdi/PypeIt/doc/governance.rst

 :ref:`governance-voting-members`, and Voting Members can self-nominate.
 The current PCC will vet the nominees and contact each nominee to ensure they accept the nomination.
 See further information :ref:`here<governance-appointments>`.
-The procedure for removal of a PCC members is discussed :ref:`here<governance-removals>`.
+The procedure for removal of PCC members is discussed :ref:`here<governance-removals>`.

 Developer and End-User Representatives